spectrocloud-labs/spectro-cleanup/README.md

     app: {{ template "multus.name" . }}
     {{- include "multus.labels" . | indent 4 }}
 data:
+  # multus files we want to delete
   file-config.json: |-
     [
       "/host/etc/cni/net.d/00-multus.conf",
       "/host/opt/cni/bin/multus"
     ]
+  # Kubernetes resources we want to delete.
+  #
+  # The first entry deletes all secrets in the cluster
+  # to illustrate that name and namespace are optional.
+  # You would likely not want to do that in production :-)
+  #
+  # The last two entries are for cleaning up the spectro-cleanup
+  # configuration and DaemonSet so that no traces are left behind.
   resource-config.json: |-
     [
+      {
+        "group": "",
+        "version": "v1",
+        "resource": "secrets"
+      },
       {
         "group": "",
         "version": "v1",